-Prospective students interested in applying for admissions must be at least 18 years of age (21 years of age for Truck Driving), have a high school diploma or equivalent, must meet individual program prerequisites prior to enrollment.
+Prospective students interested in applying for admissions must be at least 17 1/2 years of age (21 years of age for Truck Driving and 18 years of age for Citizenship), must have a high school diploma or equivalent, and meet individual program prerequisites prior to enrollment.
 Veteran applicants may submit a valid DD-214 form to meet the High School Equivalency requirement.
 Potential students that do not have a high school diploma or equivalent must demonstrate the ability to learn from the program of instruction by successfully passing an Ability-to-Benefit exam prior to enrollment.
 ATB exams are conducted by a third-party Independent Test Administrator (ITA) at the WMSE main campus and satellite locations.
 WMSE currently offers the following ATB tests which are approved by the United States Department of Education and BPPE: the Combined English Language Skills Assessment (CELSA) test is for students who have English as their second language.
 The Wonderlic Basic Skills Test (WBST) measures basic verbal and math skills in two separate tests.